Scottie Scheffler: 2021: Ryder Cup debut

-World number one, Masters champion
+Later that fall, he switched caddies, replacing Scott McGuinness with Bubba Watson's former caddie, Ted Scott.

+2022: Rise to world number one, first major title, PGA Tour Player of the Year

-On February 13, 2022, Scheffler won the WM Phoenix Open on the third hole of a sudden-death playoff against Patrick Cantlay.
+On February 13, 2022, Scheffler won his first ever PGA Tour title at the WM Phoenix Open on the third hole of a sudden-death playoff against Patrick Cantlay.
 Three weeks later, Scheffler won his second career PGA Tour title at the Arnold Palmer Invitational in Orlando, Florida.
 He won by one stroke over Viktor Hovland, Billy Horschel and Tyrrell Hatton.
 Three weeks after that, Scheffler won the WGC-Dell Technologies Match Play in Austin, Texas, defeating Kevin Kisner in the final match.
 With this win, Scheffler moved to world number one in the Official World Golf Ranking.

 On April 10, 2022, Scheffler won the Masters Tournament, defeating Rory McIlroy by three strokes.
 Scheffler became the fifth golfer to enter the Masters Tournament ranked No. 1 in the world and go on to win the Masters, joining Ian Woosnam (1991), Fred Couples (1992), Tiger Woods (2001, 2002) and Dustin Johnson (2020).
 The victory was his fourth for the 2022 PGA Tour season, making him the first golfer since Arnold Palmer in 1960, and only the second ever, to win as many events including the Masters in that span of time to begin a season.
-It was his fourth win in his last 6 starts.
+The Masters was his fourth win in 6 starts.

-At the next major, the 2022 PGA Championship, he missed the cut.
+At the 2022 PGA Championship, he missed the cut by two shots.
 On May 29, 2022, Scheffler lost the Charles Schwab Challenge in a playoff to Sam Burns after Burns made a 38-foot birdie putt.
-At the U.S. Open, he finished T-2, one stroke behind from the winner Matt Fitzpatrick.
+At the U.S. Open, he finished T-2, one stroke behind the winner Matt Fitzpatrick.

 Entering the 2022 Tour Championship as the leader in the FedEx Cup standings, Scheffler started the tournament in first place with a 2-stroke lead in the starting strokes format.
 He extended his lead to 6 strokes after 54 holes, but shot a 3-over-par 73 in the final round to lose the tournament by one stroke to Rory McIlroy.
 This tied Scheffler for the PGA Tour record of largest 54-hole lead blown.

 In September 2022, Scheffler was named 2022 PGA Tour Player of the Year, earning the Jack Nicklaus Award for the first time.

 Scheffler qualified for the U.S. team at the 2022 Presidents Cup; he lost three of the four matches he played, tying the other.